What is Evekeo ODT and how is it used?

 The following adverse reactions are discussed in greater detail in other sections of the labeling:

-- Abuse and Dependence [see BOXED WARNING, WARNINGS AND PRECAUTIONS, and Drug Abuse And Dependence]
+- Abuse and Dependence [see BOX WARNING, WARNINGS AND PRECAUTIONS, and Drug Abuse And Dependence]

 - Hypersensitivity to amphetamine, or other components of EVEKEO ODT [see CONTRAINDICATIONS]